The Fire Safety team provides the overall fire safety management across the University.

-Within Estates Services, the University Fire Officers are responsible for overall Fire Safety.
-However, operational responsibility is placed on Local Management as the ‘Appropriate Person’ to deal with Fire Safety management on a day to day basis.
+Within the Estates Directorate, the University Fire Officers are responsible for overall Fire Safety.
+However, operational responsibility is placed on members of Local Management as the ‘Appropriate Person’ to deal with Fire Safety management on a day-to-day basis.
 Schools and Directorates should refer to the University's Fire Safety Policy and Fire Safety Manual and Log Book for further information on the respective responsibilities and processes.

 The University Fire Officers, as well as providing general advice on fire safety and evacuation to Schools and Directorates to enable them to carry out their duty of care, are responsible for: